Tuesday afternoon, June 15, 13-16 CET

 - Introduction to lavaan

 Dr. M. T. Barendse studied at the University of Amsterdam and obtained a research master (cum laude) in the field of educational science with a strong focus on methods and statistics.
 From 2010 to 2014, she was a PhD candidate at the Department of Psychometrics and Statistics of the Heymans Institute for Psychological Research at the University of Groningen and finished her PhD titled ”Dimensionality assessment with factor analysis methods” in 2015.
 After being a statistical consultant for nine months, she worked a post-doc at Ghent University.
 In 2019 she was appointed as an assistant professor at the Erasmus University in Rotterdam.
-Her main research focus is the development and applications of statistical models using non-standard application structural educational modeling including exploratory factor analysis, multilevel modeling, and the analysis of discrete data.
+In 2021 she started as a researcher at the Max Planck institute in Nijmegen.
+Her main research focus is the development and applications of statistical models using non-standard application structural educational modeling including exploratory factor analysis, multilevel modeling, genetic modeling, and the analysis of discrete data.